OpusCapita/oc-common-ui/README.md

 * Run `npm unlink ocfrontend` at project's dir that's using `ocfrontend`
 * Run `npm install` to install remote copy of the `ocfrontend` package

+### Changelog
+* Remember to update the CHANGELOG.md file with information about the changes to `src`

 ### Creating a new release tag
 * Run `npm run build`
 * Commit changes